evilchili/telisar-website/content/posts/bartok_brescht.md

     portrait: '{{< figure link="/static/NPCs/bartok.png" thumb="-thumb" class="portrait float-right" >}}'
 ---

+{{< figure link="/static/NPCs/bartok.png" thumb="-thumb" class="portrait float-right" >}}
 {{< class "text" >}}
 Bartok Brescht is the Captain-General of the Uman City Watch and the leader of House Brescht, one of the seven ruling families of Uman.
 He is a towering, imposing half-orc standing 6'6" with broad shoulders and a powerful, barrel-chested physique.
-His skin is grey, turning faintly greenish at the extremities.
+His skin is a pale green, turning faintly grey at the extremities.
 His eyes, too, are green, piercing and intelligent.
 Bartok's salt-and-pepper hair, worn in a short military cut, is the only evidence of his age; perhaps his early 60s.
 Bartok's incisor tusks are small white points protruding just above his lower lip, more closely resembling inverted